lukso-network/website-support-center/docs/extension/guides/check-2fa-recovery.md

 2. Open the profile explorer on [UniversalProfile.cloud](https://universalprofile.cloud/?network=mainnet).
 3. **Input the address** of the Universal Profile Recovery **into the search bar**.

-If it was successfully added, it will show a recovery profile.
+If it was successfully added, it will show a recovery profile as in the following picture:

 <img
     src="/img/extension/recovery-search.png"
     alt="Recovery Search"
-    width="400"
+    width="500"
 />

 :::info Recovery Name